agence-adeliom/adeliom-livesearch-js/README.md

 # Methods
 ```
+// Reset the form
 livesearch.reset();

+// Cancel a request
+livesearch.cancelRequest();

-// you can pass only the event
+// Manual update, you can pass only the event
 livesearch.update(event);

 // or specify a name and a value